 Should you prefer something a little more luxurious, private reserves offer small intimate camps with large rooms leading onto verandas with beautiful views of the African Bush.
 Here you can enjoy fine dining and specialised guided activities.

 The length of your safari

-For the lucky few that would have a number of days available for their safari, you would not only be able to include a number of lodges in your stay, but also a variety of reserves.
+For the lucky few that would have a number of days available for their lodge safari in Africa, you would not only be able to include a number of lodges in your stay, but also a variety of reserves.
 As each reserve is known for specific wildlife, including a variety of reserves, you enhance your chances of spotting your favourite wildlife.

 Who would be travelling

 Your travelling party would also impact your choice of the lodge for your safari.
 Travelling as a couple, you might prefer a smaller intimate lodge with the option of enjoying a spa treatment between activities.
 Rooms are generally larger and mostly offer private plunge pools where you can soak up the African sun.

 When travelling with a family or larger group, other facilities would need to be available.
 Private houses or villas would be ideal for this as you would have the flexibility with regards to meal and activity times.
 Family-oriented lodges also have babysitting facilities available and children programs to keep the little ones entertained.

 Other stops while visiting South Africa will also have an impact on your choice of a lodge safari in South Africa.
 The most popular option would be to fly into either the closest airport to the lodge or some have the option of flying into the airstrip of the reserve.
 The transfer to the Africa safari lodge would then only be a few minutes away through the park.

 A great combination would be to enjoy a few days at the beach after your safari.
 With early morning and late afternoon game drives, safari can be tiring.
 There are plenty of lodge safaris in South Africa that offer great specials when booking a safari and including a stay at the beach.
 Here flights between the destinations would be ideal and a great time saver.